Cellphone photo at the Albany Historical Society

 Nydia is shown as she guides some Pompeii people through the blinding volcanic ash-cloud to safety – the man she loves, his girlfriend, and some really insistent people hawking postcards.
 That’s admirable, and that’s why she’s holding her hand to her ear.

-Although I still think, she could have had a toothache, too, right? and that’s why she drowned herself, not the unrequited love thing.
+Although I still say, she could have had a toothache, too, right? and that’s why she drowned herself, not the unrequited love thing.

 The museum sign informs us, that the statue is evocative.
 But would you have understood the situation, if I hadn’t told you?
 That she’s listening for which way an exploding volcano is located?
 If she were a Labrador, would you guess that someone was blowing a dog whistle?
 Or figure, poor doggy, has a toothache.